5 Top Online Casino Regulatory Authority Bodies

 - Delay-free response to customer questions

-The below top online gambling regulators cover two-thirds of the entire online gambling industry:
+The below top online casino regulatory authority bodies cover two-thirds of the entire online gambling industry:

 The Malta Gaming Authority (MGA)

-MGA was established in 2001 and was initially called the Lotteries and Gaming Authority, having changed to the current name in 2015.
-MGA is one of the most reputable online casino licensing regulators in the world, controlling different segments of the industry to ensure fairness and transparency.
-Currently, it oversees the licensing of over 500 online gambling websites and provides four types of permits: slots machines, table games, lotteries and skills games.
-Each license costs about CA$40,000.
+MGA was established in 2001 and was initially called the Lotteries and Gaming Authority, having changed to its current name in 2015.
+MGA is one of the world’s most reputable online casino licensing regulators, overseeing various industry segments to ensure fairness and transparency.
+Currently, MGA licenses over 500 online gambling websites and provides four types of permits: slot machines, table games, lotteries, and skills games.
+Each licence costs about C$40,000.

 The United Kingdom Gambling Commission (UKGC)

-Following the passing of the Gambling Act in 2005, the UK Gambling Commission was set up to oversee commercial gambling in the UK through partnership with licensing authorities.
-The primary purpose of this body is to facilitate crimefree and fair gaming.
-Several remote casino licenses can be obtained from UKGC, and they range in price from about CA$4,500 to CA$875,000.
+Following the passing of the Gambling Act in 2005, the UK Gambling Commission was set up to oversee commercial gambling in the UK through a partnership with licensing authorities.
+The primary purpose of this body is to facilitate crime-free and fair gaming.
+Several remote casino licences can be obtained from UKGC, ranging in price from about C$4,500 to C$875,000.

 Gibraltar Betting and Gaming Association (GBGA)

-The Gibraltar Betting and Gaming Association represents online casinos that have offshore gambling licenses issued in Gibraltar.
-The association began working in 2005 and receives all of its funding from its member base.
+The Gibraltar Betting and Gaming Association represents online casinos that have offshore gambling licences issued in Gibraltar.
+The association commenced its operations in 2005 and is fully funded by its member base.
 GBGA promotes a regulated environment through which Gibraltar-based offshore online casinos can operate fairly, and its central tenets are responsible gambling and player protection.

 The Isle of Man Gaming Commission (IMGC)

-The Isle of Man Gaming Commission opened its doors in 2001 and offers four types of licenses: online gambling, gaming machines, land-based casinos and betting offices.
-The permits are issued for a renewable period of one year and range in price from about CA$8,500 to CA$60,000.
+The Isle of Man Gaming Commission opened its doors in 2001 and offers four licences: online gambling, gaming machines, land-based casinos, and betting offices.
+The permits are issued for a renewable period of one year and range in price from about C$8,500 to C$60,000.
 Casinos seeking accreditation need to submit their software and business plans for evaluation.

 Alderney Gambling Control Commission (AGCC)

-The Alderney Gambling Control Commission (AGCC) was set up in May 2000 and quickly became a trusted license provider for online casinos.
-AGCC offers licenses to both business-to-business and business-to-customer operators.
-To obtain a permit from AGCC, the gambling operator needs to meet all the set rules and standards, as well as submit their software for regular testing.
-The initial licensing fees vary from CA$30,000 to CA$60,000, with the annual renewal costing as much as CA$685,000.
+The Alderney Gambling Control Commission (AGCC) was set up in May 2000 and quickly became a trusted licence provider for online casinos.
+AGCC offers licences to both business-to-business and business-to-customer operators.
+To obtain a permit from AGCC, the gambling operator needs to meet all the set rules and standards, and submit their software for regular testing.
+The initial licensing fees vary from C$30,000 to C$60,000, with the annual renewal costing as much as C$685,000.

-As a player, always be on the lookout for the online casino licensing info.
-This certificate is usually found somewhere in the footer of the online casino website.
-By displaying a valid license, the online casino guarantees you fair, safe and random gameplay each time that you deposit your money.
+As a player, always be on the lookout for licensing info.
+This certificate, issued by a top online casino regulatory authority, is usually found in the footer of the online casino website.
+By displaying a valid licence, an online casino guarantees fair, safe, and random gameplay each time you deposit your money.